 There are several areas within Noatak National Preserve that restrict certain hunting activities.

 Please keep in mind that many areas within the preserve are private land.
 Do not enter private land without the landowner's permission.

 The National Park Service and the State of Alaska cooperatively manage the wildlife resources of the Preserve.
-An Alaska state hunting license is required for all hunters age 16 or older.
+An Alaska state hunting license is required for all hunters age 18 or older.
 Bag and possession limits vary by species and by area.
-Always check current hunting regulations.
+Always check current hunting regulations before your trip.

 Hunters usually access Noatak National Preserve by boat, airplane, or snowmachine.
 Airplanes may land anywhere within the Preserve, subject to some restrictions.
 Helicopters are not allowed to be used in any manner for hunting activities within National Park Service units.

 Check out a list of businesses authorized to transport and guide visitors in Noatak National Preserve.

 Contact us for questions about hunting regulations, current restricted areas, and aircraft use.
 Please report any violations or suspicious activitites to rangers.

 Everyone wants to have a good hunting experience and the following short film can help.
 The advice describes the challenges and rewards of a trip to a remote wilderness.
 Take care of your Preserve and enjoy your adventure!